-Perception of professional context

-- High level of understanding where archaeology fits in with national and local priorities and within the planning system. - Considerable understanding of the significance of a variety of sites and how individual sites fit within a wider regional and national framework. - Demonstrates professional judgement and ethical behaviour across a wide variety of complex situations, supporting and encouraging others to do the same. - Promotes the values of the Institute to work in the public interest with colleagues, clients, and stakeholders.
+Perception of professional conduct High level of understanding where archaeology fits in with national and local priorities and within the planning Considerable understanding of the significance of a variety of sites and how individual sites fit within a wider r and national framework.
+Demonstrates professional judgement and ethical behaviour across a wide variety of complex situations, supplencouraging others to do the same.
+Can anticipate, recognise, and resolve potential conflicts of interest. egional Can anticipate, recognise, and resolve potential conflicts of interest.
+Promotes the values of the Institute to work in the public interest with colleagues, clients, and stakeholders.